Skip to main content

 Use when periods and payments are known and you need the implied interest rate.

-Use to discount an annuity-like stream into a present value.
+Use when you want to discount an annuity-like stream into a present value.

-Use to project an annuity-like stream into the future.
+Use when you want to project an annuity-like stream into the future.

 Use when you want straight-line depreciation over time.